Which of the following would least likely be a cause of natural s... | Channels for Pearson+

 1

-Understand the concept of natural selection: Natural selection is the process by which certain traits become more or less common in a population due to their impact on survival and reproduction.
-Traits that confer advantages in a given environment are more likely to be passed on to future generations.
+Understand the concept of natural selection: Natural selection is a process where organisms with traits better suited to their environment are more likely to survive and reproduce.
+This leads to the gradual evolution of species over time.

-Analyze each option in the context of natural selection: Environmental changes, predation pressure, and competition for resources all create selective pressures that can favor certain traits over others, driving natural selection.
+Analyze the role of variation: Variation refers to differences in traits among individuals in a population.
+These differences are essential for natural selection to act upon, as they provide the raw material for selection to occur.

-Consider the role of random mating: Random mating does not create selective pressure because it does not favor specific traits.
-It ensures genetic variation but does not directly influence which traits are advantageous or disadvantageous.
+Examine the role of adaptation: Adaptation is the process by which organisms develop traits that increase their chances of survival and reproduction in a specific environment.
+This is a direct result of natural selection.

 Watch next